20 Dec Cancer in Older Adults

 Eat healthy.
 The American Institute for Cancer Research urges older Americans to maintain a healthy weight and be as lean as possible without being underweight.
 In addition, AICR suggests 30 minutes of physical activity every day and to: Choose mostly a plant-based diet; limit red meats and avoid processed meats; avoid sugary drinks; reduce alcohol consumption; and limit salty foods and heavily processed foods with sodium.
 Furthermore, don’t rely on supplements to protect against cancer.

 Although the majority of cancers are diagnosed in seniors they are underrepresented in clinical treatment trials.
 Furthermore, seniors often have chronic health conditions, like diabetes or heart disease, which can make cancer treatment more challenging and complicated.
 Older adults also respond differently to treatment.
 For example, they may not be able to tolerate certain types or levels of chemotherapy.
 On the other hand, some cancers in the senior population grow more slowly, such as breast and prostate.
 Your doctor will take into account your age, type of cancer, if the disease has spread, the options and risks/benefits of treatment, and your overall health at the time of diagnosis.
-Physicians will also take into account your goals–which may be different from a younger person.
+Physicians will also listen to your treatment goals–which may be different from a younger person.